Sakura Sakura (video game): Audio CDs

 The visual novel featured two pieces of theme music.
 The opening theme was "See-saw!", and was performed by Chata, composed by Ryō Kyōna, and written by Keikei.
 The ending theme was "Place", performed by Yuiko.

 Prior to the release of the game, an image song single titled Nanako Sakura and Kirishima Sakura's character disk (桜菜々子・桐島さくら　キャラクターディスク, Sakura Nanako Kirishima Sakura Kyarakutā Disuku) was released on May 28, 2008.
 It was sung by Izumi Maki and Yukari Aoyama, two voice actress who voiced Nanako Sakura and Sakura Kirishima in the visual novel respectively.

 Reception and sales

 Prior to the release of the game, according to a national ranking based on pre-orders made on bishōjo games, Sakura Sakura was placed at fifth place during mid-February to mid-March 2008, and was again listed on the ranking during mid-April to mid-May, as the fourth most pre-ordered title; it was listed on the ranking during mid-June to mid-July, as the second most pre-ordered title, and was placed at fourth place on the same ranking the next month.

+Wes Playfair of NookGaming described it as a derivative and uneven experience, with uninspired protagonists, and stated that the heroines lacked depth.
+Marcus Estrada of Hardcore Gamer was more positive, praising the comedic value of the game.